kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 Are you sure there was no build error?
 After running `$ vagrant provision`, scroll up and ensure that each Salt state was completed successfully on each box in the cluster.
 It's very likely you see a build error due to an error in your source files!

+#### I have brought Vagrant up but the minions won't validate !

+Are you sure you built a release first?
+Did you install `net-tools`?
+For more clues, login to one of the minions (`vagrant ssh minion-1`) and inspect the salt minion log (`sudo cat /var/log/salt/minion`).

 #### I want to change the number of minions !